 MKC’s unique hybrid structure encompassing restoration and education while at the same time pursuing economic viability as a commercial farm, is unusual in another way, as well: the farm is structured as a worker-owned cooperative.
 Five member-owners work the land and share in the benefits, both economic and otherwise.

-Learn more about the project in this virtual farm tour video, created for kids, and stay tuned for an interactive 360 degree tour coming soon!
+Learn more about the project in the farm tour video below, created for students, and then visit the farm virtually using this interactive 360 degree tour!